Hobie Landrith: San Francisco Giants

 On February 10, 1960, Landrith came to contract terms with the Giants for the upcoming season, reportedly earning between $10,500 and $15,000.
 On March 2, there was a special clubhouse meeting where the players elected Landrith as the Giants official player representative, succeeding Daryl Spencer after he was traded to the Cardinals.
 Landrith joked that he won with a platform of, "more pay, shorter hours, fewer umpires and more base-hits."
 In mid-March, Giants manager Bill Rigney brought in former all-star hitter Lefty O'Doul for hitting drills and learning sessions with some of the team's lighter hitters, including Landrith.
-Landrith responded the next day by hitting a game-winning home run in the 11th inning of a spring training game off rookie Jim Brewer to help the Giants beat the Chicago Cubs 7-6.
+Landrith responded the next day by hitting a game-winning home run in the 11th inning of a spring training game off rookie Jim Brewer to help the Giants beat the Chicago Cubs 7–6.

-By late March sports writers were already penciling in Landrith as the definite opening day starter behind home plate for San Francisco, but on April 3 Landrith had a freak accident with his hand in an exhibition game against the Cubs, suffering a hair-line fracture on the back of his index finger.
+By late March sports writers were already penciling in Landrith as the definite opening day starter behind home plate for San Francisco, but on April 3, Landrith had a freak accident with his hand in an exhibition game against the Cubs, suffering a hair-line fracture on the back of his index finger.
 He hit the bat or helmet of Cubs hitter Lou Johnson when Lou got out in front of the plate after a swinging strike out in the 4th inning.
 Landrith attempted to throw the ball to second base as Johnson swung his bat, causing the injury.
 Frank Bowman, trainer for the Giants, expected him to miss 10 days and opening day.
 He returned to batting practice on April 19 and pinch hit for the Giants on April 22 against the Cubs, but did not return to full action until almost a full month later on May 2.

-On his return game against the Milwaukee Braves, his teammates joked that he had a "perfect" night, as he went 1 for 1 with a single, two walks, and a successful squeeze play.
-On May 25, there was a play at the plate with the Giants up 2-1 against the Philadelphia Phillies where Phillies pitcher 6'0", 200 pound Robin Roberts attempted to run for home off a ground ball in the third inning.
+On his return game against the Milwaukee Braves, his teammates joked that he had a "perfect" night, as he went 1-for-1 with a single, two walks, and a successful squeeze play.
+On May 25, there was a play at the plate with the Giants up 2–1 against the Philadelphia Phillies where Phillies pitcher Robin Roberts attempted to run for home off a ground ball in the third inning.
 He collided with Landrith, knocking Landrith unconscious as he rolled over onto his back.
 Despite being knocked out, he held onto the ball, saving the Giants lead.
 At the end of May, Landrith lost his starting role back to Bob Schmidt.
 He only had a .208 batting average combined with a .221 slugging percentage.
 Landrith hit very well in July and August, hitting .305 over the two-month stretch.